connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 In a dynamic, scrollytelling visualization, we'll want these values to be dynamic and tweenable.
 In order to achieve this, we'll make a `tweened` array, where each value in that array is animatable just like the tweened values we looked at earlier.

-Practically, that means we would instantiate a `tweened` array with our starting x positions, as you see on line 15.
-Then, we can set that array to equal new values with the functions between lines 17 and 22.
+Practically, that means we would instantiate a `tweened` array with our starting x positions, as you see on line 15 below.
+Then, we can set that array to contain new values with the functions between lines 17 and 22.
 Go ahead and try below!

 <Code language="svelte" highlightedLines={"15,17-22"}>